 - 2 tablespoons chopped fresh dill (plus more to taste)

 - Lemon zest, to taste

 - Fresh, chopped and sliced vegetables of your choice

-- Place the yogurt, mayonnaise, dill, and honey mustard in a medium-size bowl and stir well to combine.
+- Place the yogurt, mayonnaise, dill, lemon juice, zest, and honey mustard in a medium-size bowl and stir well to combine.

 - Let everyone at the table help themselves to the dip and a variety of colorful veggies.

 Want more cooking videos?
 Check out my YouTube channel.

 Here’s what happens when preschoolers get their hands on a bunch of veggies and are given the opportunity to create!

 Hanging out with my Skeleton Crew…